rubygems/rubygems.org/CONTRIBUTING.md

 Acceptance
 ----------

-**Contributions WILL NOT be accepted without tests.** If it’s a brand new feature, you should have a [Cucumber](http://cukes.info) scenario (or several!) as well.
+**Contributions WILL NOT be accepted without tests.**

 If you haven't tested before, start reading up in the test/ directory to see what's going on.
 If you've got good links regarding TDD or testing in general feel free to add them here!

 Branching
 ---------